koszeggy/KGySoft.Drawing.Tools/README.md

 <details>
 <summary><strong>Compatibility</strong><a id="compatibility"/></summary><p/>

 KGy SOFT Imaging Tools supports a wide range of platforms.
-Windows is supported starting with Windows XP but by using [Mono](https://www.mono-project.com/download/stable/) you can execute it also on Linux.
+Windows is supported starting with Windows XP but by using [Mono](https://www.mono-project.com/download/stable/) or [Wine](https://gitlab.winehq.org/wine/wine) you can execute it also on Linux or macOS.
 See the [downloads](#download) for details.

 <p align="center">
   <img alt="KGy SOFT Imaging Tools on Ubuntu Linux, using dark theme" src="https://user-images.githubusercontent.com/27336165/124265526-157a8500-db36-11eb-8d3a-84e66259ce03.png"/>